jedinym/sqc-text/main.typ

 #pagebreak()
 = Deployment
-To deploy the main instance of SQC, we chose the Rancher _Kubernetes_ distribution provided by _MetaCentrum_
+To deploy the main instance of SQC, we chose the Rancher Kubernetes distribution provided by _MetaCentrum_
 #footnote[https://rancher.cloud.e-infra.cz].
 Since we had already decided to
-utilize containerization and needed simple scaling, _Kubernetes_ was the obvious choice.
+utilize containerization and needed simple scaling, Kubernetes was the obvious choice.

-In this chapter we first explore the array of objects used to deploy SQC to _Kubernetes_, and then we describe how the process of deployment is automated using _Ansible_.
+In this chapter we first explore the array of objects used to deploy SQC to Kubernetes, and then we describe how the process of deployment is automated using _Ansible_.

 == Kubernetes project setup
-To deploy SQC to a _Kubernetes_ project, we take advantage of various _Kubernetes_ objects.
+To deploy SQC to a Kubernetes project, we take advantage of various Kubernetes objects.

-The credentials for the _MinIO_ administrator account and _RabbitMQ_ user are stored using a Secret.
+The credentials for the MinIO administrator account and RabbitMQ user are stored using a Secret.
 These secrets are then copied to an environment variable when creating respective Deployments.

-The _MinIO_ object store requires storage for objects, so we create a Persistent Volume Claim (PVC) that is later mounted into a _MinIO_ Deployment.
-This guarantees that the data stored by _MinIO_ are persistent even across Pod restarts.
-Similarly, _RabbitMQ_ requires some storage for buffering of messages in queues.
-Again, we create a PVC and later mount it into the _RabbitMQ_ Deployment.
+The MinIO object store requires storage for objects, so we create a Persistent Volume Claim (PVC) that is later mounted into a MinIO Deployment.
+This guarantees that the data stored by MinIO are persistent even across Pod restarts.
+Similarly, RabbitMQ requires some storage for buffering of messages in queues.
+Again, we create a PVC and later mount it into the RabbitMQ Deployment.

-To deploy _MinIO_, _RabbitMQ_, and SQC, we create three Deployments.
+To deploy MinIO, RabbitMQ, and SQC, we create three Deployments.
 The SQC Deployment is unique in the fact that the number replicas in the ReplicaSet is configurable.
 By specifying a higher number of replicas, the throughput of the service will be increased.

-Exposing _MinIO_, _RabbitMQ_, and SQC is achieved by utilizing a _Kubernetes_ Service.
+Exposing MinIO, RabbitMQ, and SQC is achieved by utilizing a Kubernetes Service.
 Each of the three Deployments is exposed by a Service, allowing Pods to communicate over the network.

-Lastly, we create two Ingresses, exposing the main _MinIO_ and the _MinIO_ management ports.
+Lastly, we create two Ingresses, exposing the main MinIO and the MinIO management ports.
 We utilize special annotations provided by MetaCentrum
 #footnote[https://docs.cerit.io/docs/kubectl-expose.html], which create a
 subdomain under the `dyn.cloud.e-infra.cz` domain and automatically enable TLS